-Services are entry points to your Web site.
-A service is usually attached to a URL, and it generates a Web page.
-There are other kinds of services, e.g., services that are identified by special GET or POST parameters, and services representing redirections.
+Services are entry points to your web site.
+A service is usually attached to a URL, and it generates a web page.
+There are other kinds of services, e.g., services that are identified by specific GET or POST parameters, and services representing redirections.

 A service is composed of:

 - some identification data, allowing Eliom to choose which service should answer an incoming request;

 - a service handler that will generate the answer.

 Manipulation of Eliom services can be done throught the values of type Eliom_service.service.
 The most common service creation function is Eliom_registration.Html5.register_service.
 It allows creating a service attached to a given path, which may expect some GET parameters, and which returns HTML5 content using the TyXML library.